kno3comma14/personal-posts/api/graphql_intro-II.md

 - Resolvers development(output: queries.py and mutations.py files).
 - Resolvers binding.

-The resolver binding phase of the flow is done in the ```main.py``` module but we recommend to separate it if your application is bigger that this one.
+The resolver binding phase of the flow is done in the ```main.py``` module but we recommend separating it if your application is bigger than this one.

 ## Summary
-In this section we tried to complete the basic theory need to understand a GraphQL API.
-We covered queries, mutations and resolvers.
+In this section, we tried to complete the basic theory need to understand a GraphQL API.
+We covered queries, mutations, and resolvers.
 We explained the most important parts of our sample code so you will have a better understanding of the structure.

-You can get the sample code at this [link](https://github.com/kno3comma14/graphql_tutorial) and if you have any questions please don't hesiste in contact me via [@enyert](https://twitter.com/enyert), leave a comment [here](https://github.com/kno3comma14/graphql_tutorial) or send me an email to enyert.vinas@gmail.com.
+You can get the sample code at this [link](https://github.com/kno3comma14/graphql_tutorial) and if you have any questions please don't hesitate to contact me via [@enyert](https://twitter.com/enyert), leave a comment [here](https://github.com/kno3comma14/graphql_tutorial) or send me an email to enyert.vinas@gmail.com.